 Failing to fast or openly showing defiant behaviour by eating, drinking or smoking during the daytime may put one in danger of prosecution in some countries, where such a practice is regarded as a crime.

-In many countries, the month of Ramadan is welcomed by lighting up lanterns and stringing up lights in public square and city streets.
+In many countries, the month of Ramadan is welcomed by lighting up lanterns and stringing up lights in public squares and city streets.
 Apart from its religious importance, observing fast during Ramzan leads to many health benefits such as improved alertness and brain function.
 It helps in lowering down the stress level because of the fall in cortisol.
 Weight loss, reduction of cholesterol, and body detoxification have also been observed during fasting.